We invite state-funded schools offering Year 6 cohorts in 2024 to take part in a funded trial of HFL Education’s KS2 Reading Fluency Project

 Schools allocated to the treatment group will engage in the KS2 Reading Fluency Project training and delivery across autumn/spring term 2024; schools who wish to take part in the trial will need to sign up by May 2024 (sign up may close before this date as participation will work on a first come, first served basis) and select the 6-8 pupils from their upcoming Y6 cohort in June 2024.

-Sign up has now closed as we are fully recruited but if you want to hear more about training opportunities for KS2 reading fluency, please complete the expression of interest form below.
+Sign up has now closed as we are fully recruited but if you want to hear more about training opportunities for KS2 reading fluency, please contact us.

 Further information